Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/02_move_the_player/index.md

 We will now add acceleration to the movement, to make the movement smoother.

 Acceleration is the variation of speed over time.
 We must make the player accelerate when the input is pressed, and decelerate when the input is released.
-The speed is variating, so we need to multipl it with the delta time.
+The speed is variating, so we need to multiply it with the delta time.

 ```csharp
 class Player